 We spoke with Grga Frangeš from 4 GRADA DRAGODID, who explained the organization’s activities, their project Suhozid.hr, as well as their goals and plans for the future.
 But, let’s start with a quick introduction about dry stone in Croatia.

-The importance of drystones for preserving cultural heritage
+The importance of dry stone as cultural heritage

-In areas populated with human settlements, the stone is also considered ‘an excess’, that has to be removed or put to a particular use in order to survive in an often inhospitable environment.
-Knowing this, from a cultural or less literal perspective, the dry stone heritage represents a kind of the “infrastructure of survival” through which people have tailored and modified the merciless environment to their life needs.
+In areas populated with human settlements, the stone is also considered ‘an excess,’ that has to be removed or put to a particular use in order to survive in an often inhospitable environment.
+From a cultural or less literal perspective, the dry stone heritage represents a kind of the “infrastructure of survival” through which people have tailored and modified the merciless environment to their life needs.

-Having in mind the scale of the dry stone heritage and its importance for the local culture, the main goal of the Suhozid.hr project was to use GIS framework to map various dry stone localities in order to preserve the heritage and raise awareness of its importance.
+Having in mind the scale of the dry stone heritage and its importance for the local culture, the primary goal of the project was to map various dry stone localities in order to preserve the heritage and raise awareness of its importance using GIS technology.

-The first stage of the project was launched in 2013, when the initial PostGIS database was built on a Linux VPS server, visualized and published using a custom web GIS interface built on OpenLayers technology.
-After that, they introduced the field data collection component, which enabled them to gather the dry stone data using smartphones directly in the field.
+The first stage of the project was launched in 2013, a customized web solution was implemented with a PostGIS database built on a Linux VPS server, visualized and published using a custom web GIS interface built on OpenLayers technology.

 During 4 years of continuous work, more than 3200 entries that included GPS locations, dry stone photos, and descriptions were collected by the members of the 4 GRADA DRAGODID organization.

 Their next goal was to build a community of people who would be motivated to contribute to the project with a system that would encourage social interaction within the community by rewarding the most active members and those with the best data collection contributions.